raphsilva/corpus-4p/annotation/README.md

+# annotation

 This directory contains the framework used in the process of annotation of the corpus.
 It consists of two folders:
-* `input` contains the annotated input set in two versions: raw data and the data manually revised.
+* **input** contains the annotated input set in two versions: raw data and the data manually revised.
-* `doublecheck` contains files that help annotators revise their work.
+* **doublecheck** contains files that help annotators revise their work.

-The file `generate.py` is a script that gets the files from the `input` directory and generates files for the other two directories.
+The file **generate.py** is a script that gets the files from the `input` directory and generates files for `doublecheck` and the data set in `../dataset`.

 ## Instructions